nabaxo/nabaxo/README.md

 ### Hi there!

 My name is Nebez Kassem (he/him) and I am a frontend developer with many years of experience in UX and UI design, Linux administration, and illustration.
-My university studies were in 3D graphics and video games, so I've also done things like video editing and post production.
+My university studies were in 3D graphics and video games, so aside from 3D, I've also done things like video editing and post production.

 **If it can be done on a computer, I've probably dabbled with it!**